UserDna95/Supply-Chain-Dashboard-3/README.md

 6) Re-indexed order numbers

-7) Change sales_team to a randomized list of names and attached an index as sales_team_id as a number from 1-15
+7) Change sales_team to a randomized list of names and attach an index as sales_team_id as a number from 1-15

   ```